pckerneis/piano-keys/docs/README.md

 ```
 ![alt text](https://github.com/pckerneis/piano-keys/raw/master/docs/img/resize-fixed.gif "Resize behavior with fixed key size")

+The key numbers match the standard MIDI note numbers, where `0` is `C-2`.
+Although MIDI notes range from `0` to `127`, there are no upper limit for the `end` value and the visible range won't be clipped when `fixed` is set.

 ## Mouse interaction modes

 You can choose between these mouse interaction modes :